TNG/ArchUnit/README.md

 ## Ignoring certain violations

 In legacy projects where architecture tests are introduced, there might be too many violations to fix at the current time.
-Nevertheless tests should be activated to ensure no new violations will be introduced.
+Nevertheless tests should be activated to ensure that no new violations will be introduced.
 To keep the focus on those new violations, it is possible to ignore the current violations.
 This is configured by putting a file named 'archunit_ignore_patterns.txt' in the root of the classpath.
 Each line of this file will be interpreted as a regular expression.
-Violations with a message matching any of these regular expressions, will be filtered out of the result.
+Violations with a message matching any of these regular expressions are removed from the result.
 If no messages are left, the test will consequently pass.

 ## ArchUnit and the classpath

 Since ArchUnit is written in plain Java, ArchUnit is compiled to Java classes, loaded by a ClassLoader and executed within a JVM.
-ArchUnit's subject consists of other Java classes, so naturally those can be on the classpath of the same ClassLoader, within the scope of your test.
-However this is no requirement.
-It is no problem, to execute
+ArchUnit's subject consists of other Java classes, which may be on the classpath of the same ClassLoader, within the scope of your test.
+But this is not required; it is possible to execute

 ```Java
 new ClassFileImporter().importPath(Paths.get("/home/someuser/workspace/someproject"));